 With the booty in hand, Dangerous Dick returned to the swamps of Louisiana, which had long been his preferred choice for his outlaw activities.
 However, a couple of years later, he was found there and charged with robbery and murder.
 Before he was hanged, he confessed to having killed Mother Featherlegs and told the world that her real name was Charlotte Shephard.
 However, many contend that Charlotte wasn’t her real name either, and Bob Darrow, the founder of MotherFeatherLegs.com, tells us that the name Charlotte came from a poem Russell Thorp recited at the monument dedication.

 The 3,500-pound pink granite monument was erected in 1964 in conjunction with a reenactment of the Cheyenne-Deadwood Stage run.

 The inscription reads: Her lies Mother Mother Featherlegs.
 So-called, as in her ruffled pantalettes she looked like a feather-legged chicken in a high wind.
 She was roadhouse ma’am.
 An outlaw confederate, she was murdered by “Dangerous Dick Davis the Terrapin” in 1879.

-At the time of the re-enacted stage run, her famous pantalets were also on display at the marker.
+At the time of the re-enacted stage run, her famous pantalets were also displayed at the marker.
 However, they were stolen on the same day.
 Years later, when they were discovered in a Deadwood saloon in 1990, a determined “posse” of Lusk residents raided the saloon and got them back.
-Unfortunately, for fear of further theft, they no longer grace the site of the monument.
-They now are on display at the Stagecoach Museum in Lusk, Wyoming.
+Unfortunately, for fear of further theft, they no longer grace the monument’s site.
+They are now on display at the Stagecoach Museum in Lusk, Wyoming.

 The monument is located ten miles south of Lusk on the old Cheyenne trail.
 Be prepared, this unpaved road can often be pitted with muddy ruts.